 Heading further up the Coast, you'll need to get on Highway 101 at some point, and you will be sharing it with cars and logging trucks going at 80 kilometres an hour or more.
 There is a shoulder on the highway almost all of the way to Sechelt, but it can get pretty thin at times.

 If you have the time, after just two kilometres on the highway from Gibsons, you can dip down to the quiet and scenic Lower Road, which takes you to the village of Roberts Creek.
 The Creek is a nice spot to call home base for a night or three, with lots of small roads to meander on your bike as well as a beach facing Vancouver Island that seems to go on forever.
-It’s also home to the cyclist-friendly Up the Creek Backpackers BnB.
+It's also home to the cyclist-friendly Up the Creek Backpackers Lodge.

 From Roberts Creek, you'll need to connect back to Highway 101, which carries you to the small enclave of Davis Bay, then Sechelt and further on to the communities of Halfmoon Bay, Secret Cove, Pender Harbour and then finally Egmont.